 About Mental Health Research Matters

-In 2018, UK Research & Innovation (UKRI) funded 8 mental health research networks.
+In 2018, UK Research & Innovation (UKRI) funded eight mental health research networks.
 These networks are formed of academics, clinicians, 3rd sector representatives and those with lived experience, amongst others.
 They tackle a variety of mental health research subjects, ranging from youth mental health to violence and abuse, to loneliness and social isolation.
-Head to our networks page to read more about the 8 individual networks.
+Head to our networks page to read more about the eight individual networks.

 The networks embrace a collaborative ethos, bringing together researchers from a wide range of disciplines, including technology, health, medicine, biology, social sciences, humanities and environmental sciences.

 The Coordination Team

 An Impact & Engagement Coordination Team was appointed to help facilitate the networks and to champion and amplify their work.
 Mentalhealthresearchmatters.org is the home of this coordination team.
-Here, we share blogs, videos, podcasts and more, drawing on the work from across the networks and the wider mental health research landscape, as well as keeping you all updated with new events and funding opportunities from the networks!
+Here, we shared blogs, videos, podcasts and more, drawing on the work from across the networks and the wider mental health research landscape.

 We wanted to not only share the great work that the networks have done, and continue to do, but also to encourage all people to get involved in mental health research.
 Mental health is an issue which affects everyone, and a holistic approach – built through true cooperation and working together across all disciplines and backgrounds – is required if we are to improve people’s mental health.

 Meet the team

 Professor of Developmental Clinical Psychology, University of Oxford, UKRI Mental Health Networks Impact & Engagement Coordinator; leads the UKRI Emerging Minds Network Plus and the TOPIC Research Group based at Oxford’s Department of Experimental Psychology @OxExPsy.

 Senior Digital Communications Coordinator, based at The McPin Foundation.